SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   - Normally it will be in "C:\Program Files\OpenSSL-Win64\bin\openssl.exe"

 - **Generate required certs**
-   > **Note:** If you already have the reqired certs to run the server then, skip the **Generate required certs** step, copy your certs to `C:\wamp64\bin\apache\apache2.4.46\conf` directory and update the `httpd-ssl.conf` file with these certificate paths shown in **HTTPD Configuration** step.
+   > **Note:** If you already have the required certs to run the server then, skip the **Generate required certs** step, copy your certs to `C:\wamp64\bin\apache\apache2.4.46\conf` directory and update the `httpd-ssl.conf` file with these certificate paths shown in **HTTPD Configuration** step.

   - Open Command Prompt in Administrator privilege's.
   - Change directory to your openssl.exe file "cd C:\Program Files\OpenSSL-Win64\bin\"
   - Execute the below command to generate a private.key file with AES 256 encryption.

  ```sh
     openssl.exe genrsa -aes256 -out private.key 2048